melpa/melpa/README.md

 ### Submitting the Package

-You should first fork the MELPA repository, add your new entry to `pkglist`, and confirm your new package builds properly by running `buildpkg <NAME>`.
+You should first fork the MELPA repository, add your new file under `recipes`, and confirm your new package builds properly by running `buildpkg <NAME>`.
 You can install the package that you built by running the interactive command `package-install-file` in Emacs, and specifying the newly built package which should be in the `packages/` subdirectory under the melpa directory.

 After verifying the entry works properly please open a pull request on Github.